Island

 Tips from experienced anglers

-- 1Remember Smøla is south of 62°N. Halibut may not be kept by recreational anglers here, and cod has a 40 cm minimum size versus 44 cm further north.
+- 1Remember Smøla is north of 62°N. Halibut may be kept outside the closed season December 20–April 20 (minimum 84 cm, maximum 200 cm), and cod has a 44 cm minimum size outside 4 nautical miles and 55 cm inside.

 - 2Summer is peak season in the area, but spring and autumn often deliver quieter fishing spots and better apartment availability.